-Unfortunately there are several diseases that are common Rottweiler health problems, or Rotties at least seem to be more susceptible to than other breeds.
+Unfortunately there are several diseases that are common Rottweiler health problems, or at least Rottie's seem to be more susceptible to than other breeds.
 I’ve listed them below, in no particular order.

 You’ll also find links to other sites, where you can get more detailed information about the diseases themselves.